-AWFCG was organized based on direction in the Interior Department Manual Part 620, Wildland Fire Management Chapter 5.
+The Alaska Wildland Fire Coordinating Group (AWFCG) was organized based on direction in the Department of the Interior Manual Part 620, Wildland Fire Management Chapter 5.
 Its mission is to provide a forum that fosters cooperation, coordination, collaboration, and communication for wildland fire management and related activities within Alaska.
 It serves as the geographic area clearinghouse and forum for the identification of interagency fire management issues and their solutions.
 The AWFCG is the leadership focus for planning and implementing interagency fire management statewide and has established committees to promote specific programs and interagency partnerships.
 The AWFCG is responsible for the oversight of this interagency FMP and determines when updates, amendments, or revisions are needed.

-Agencies with voting membership in the AWFCG include the Bureau of Indian Affairs, Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, U. S. Forest Service, Tanana Chiefs Conference, Chugachmiut, the Association of Village Council Presidents, the Alaska Department of Natural Resources, and the Alaska Department of Fish and Game.
+Agencies with voting membership in the AWFCG include the Bureau of Indian Affairs, Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, U.S. Forest Service, Tanana Chiefs Conference, Chugachmiut, the Association of Village Council Presidents, the Alaska Department of Natural Resources, and the Alaska Department of Fish and Game.
 The Alaska Department of Environmental Conservation is a non-voting member.
-Anchorage Fire Department is currently inactive.
+The Anchorage Fire Department is currently inactive.
 Additional organizations seeking membership may petition the AWFCG.
-The AWFCG Memorandum of Understanding, Standard Operating Plan, and other AFWCG documents are posted on the AWFCG webpage (https://fire.ak.blm.gov/administration/awfcg.php).
+The AWFCG Memorandum of Understanding, Standard Operating Plan, and other AFWCG documents are posted on the AWFCG webpage.